-We then convene a two-and-a-half-day workshop, facilitated by NOAA’s Coastal Services Center, to further capture coastal Georgia’s social, economic and environmental needs and pair them with the expertise and experience of our staff.
+We then convene a two-and-a-half-day workshop, facilitated by NOAA’s Office for Coastal Management, to further capture coastal Georgia’s social, economic and environmental needs and pair them with the expertise and experience of our staff.
 Throughout this process, our advisory board provides valuable insight and feedback on their vision for our programs.

 Goals in the 2018-2021 Strategic Plan